 Everybody in India is aware of this wonderful snack.
 Though if you ask somebody in Mumbai about puchka then he will be clueless about this because in Maharashtra it is known as panipuri.
 Same way in northern India, it is known as golgappe.
-Though the taste of each region is different because of its preparation.
-In Bengal, puchka is also different from other regions because they follow a slightly different puchka recipe.
+Though the taste of each region is different because of its preparation but still actually all those are same food.
+In Bengal, puchka (fuchka) is also different from other regions because they follow a slightly different puchka recipe.
 So if you seriously want to know – how to make puchka in Bengali style then you have landed on right page.

 Though there are so many stories & information available about the origin of puchka. some people say it is originated from Bihar – Jharkhand, whereas many people even say it is originated from Bengal.
 Many of mine Bihari friends claim that it is known as gupchup in Bihar & Jharkhand and it is spread across the country from there only.
 I do not have an idea about the actual story.
-Rather I am always interested to know – how to make puchka, pani puri or golgappa (easy puchka recipe).
+Rather I am always interested to know – how to make fuchka (puchka) in Bengali style, pani puri or golgappa (easy puchka recipe).

 - 1 cup semolina/rava suji